 Some of the plants associated with Florida scrub include Chapmans oak, Sand Pine, Myrtle Oak, Scrub Oak, Scrub Holly, Florida Rosemary, Lichens & Mints.

-has removed the pine over-story.
+Found on deep, white sands where fire or clear cutting has removed the pine over-story.
 Common plants include Myrtle Oak, Chapman's Oak, Dwarf Live Oak, Scrub Holly, Hog Plum, Scrub Hickory, Florida Rosemary, Gopher Apple and Saw Palmetto.
-Areas of open white sand are common in this type of habitat.
+Areas of open white sand are frequent in this type of habitat.

 Coastal Strand / Dunes